Sistemas-Multimedia/MRVC/tools/userManual.md

 The python script allows to download a video (mp4 format), extract a specified number of frames, convert those frames to 16 bits, apply a DDWT and MCDWT transforms.
 Supports multi-level MCDWT and reconstruction from MCDWT and DWT.

-Onced the scriped is executed, all the generated files are stored in a single folder (same as vname argument in the tmp folder). vname will be used to export the generated files and folders in tmp.
+Once the script is executed, all the generated files are stored in a single folder (same as vname argument in the tmp folder). vname will be used to export the generated files and folders in tmp.

 The most important parameter is -transform, if True the script will apply the direct transform.
 If False, the backwards transform is applied.
 Default is True.

+To reconstruct, make sure to pass the same parameters (frames, vname, T) as the direct transform.

 # Output Directory Structure!
 -  /VideoName: